-THIS DATASET HAS BEEN WITHDRAWN and superseded by United Kingdom Butterfly Monitoring Scheme: site indices data 2015 version 2
+THIS DATASET HAS BEEN SUPERSEDED by United Kingdom Butterfly Monitoring Scheme: site indices data 2015 version 2

 Site indices, as a relative measure of the actual population size, for UK butterfly species calculated from data from the UK Butterfly Monitoring Scheme (UKBMS).
 Site indices are a relative rather than an absolute measure of the size of a population, and have been shown to relate closely to other, more intensive, measures of population size such as mark, release, recapture (MRR) methods.
 The site index can be thought of as a relative measure of the actual population size, being a more or less constant proportion of the number of butterflies present.
 The proportion seen is likely to vary according to species; some butterfly species are more conspicuous and thus more easily detected, whereas others are much less easy to see.

 Site indices are only calculated at sites with sufficient monitoring visits throughout the season, or for targeted reduced effort surveys (timed observations, larval web counts and egg counts) where counts are generally obtained as close to the peak of the flight period as possible and are subsequently adjusted for the time of year and size of the site (area of suitable habitat type for a given species).
 Wider Countryside Butterfly Survey (WCBS) sites are thus excluded because they are based on very few visits from which accurate indices of abundance cannot currently be calculated.
 For transect sites a statistical model (a General Additive Model, 'GAM') is used to impute missing values and to calculate a site index.
 Each year most transect sites (over 90%) produce an index for at least one species and in recent years site indices are calculated for almost 1,500 sites across the UK.